British Columbia. Mountain

 Canadian Alpine Journal 1927

 Postern means “placed at the back.”
-The feature was named by the Alberta-British Columbia Boundary Survey in 1921.
+The feature was named by the commissioners of the Alberta-British Columbia Boundary Survey in 1921.

 References: